 Children can abuse other children, and this can take many forms.
-It can happen both inside and outside of school.
+It can happen both inside and outside of school, online and face to face.
 There may also be reports where the children concerned attend two or more different schools.